Do you worry excessively?

 Mindfulness helps us to be more grounded in our bodies so that when we experience bodily sensations like this, we can observe and release them.
 To make this part of your habit, associate mindfulness with anxiety.
 Bring your attention to your body immediately whenever you notice that you are feeling anxious.

-5. Assure yourself that you can handle it.
+5. For anxiety, assure yourself that you can handle it.

 Anxiety is caused by uncertainties.
 It’s a way we protect ourselves from threats.
 But why do other people who face the same uncertainty don’t experience anxiety?